Fork me on GitHub

 Teleport

 GitHub Actions is a popular CI/CD platform that works as a part of the larger GitHub ecosystem.
-Teleport, with the help of Machine ID, allows for GitHub Actions to securely interact with Teleport protected resources without the need for long lived credentials.
-By ensuring that rotated Machine ID credentials are additionally limited by RBAC, GitHub Actions with Teleport can be applied as both a viable and secure solution whenever a CI/CD platform is needed.
+Teleport Machine ID allows GitHub Actions to securely interact with Teleport protected resources without the need for long-lived credentials.

 Teleport supports secure joining on both GitHub-hosted and self-hosted GitHub Actions runners as well as GitHub Enterprise Server.